yfyuan01/MultiturnFashionRetrieval/README.md

 The dataset contains three categories, dress, shirt, toptee, namely.
 All the dataset files are stored in the data/ folder.

+The associated fashion attribute files are stored in attr/ folder.

 The images can be downloaded from [here](https://www.cnblogs.com/sxdcgaq8080/p/9045624.html).
 # About the code
 The code will be released on this page.
 Pls stay tuned.